Cemeteries and crematoria in Brighton and Hove: St Andrew's Church, Hove

 The ancient churchyard around St Andrew's parish church in Hove has been used since the 16th century or earlier, but it fell out of use in 1883 and has been built over in places.
 Some historic tombs have been damaged or removed in the process, and hundreds of bodies had to be exhumed and reinterred during one period of building work.

 The churchyard was already nearly full by 1850, when it acquired local fame after influential theologian, sermon writer and well-known preacher Rev. Frederick William Robertson started visiting and walking there.
 He remarked "I was pleased to hear not a single human soul far or near ... above there were a few dense clouds, edged with light, sailing across a marvellous blue ...
 I heard nothing but the sea, falling with a most dissonant, heavy, endless clang upon the shore".
 At the time the area was much more extensive: graves ran beyond the present south wall on the site of Church Road.
 The churchyard gained another 3 acre in 1858, but even this was filled soon afterwards.
 Further burials were prohibited from 1883, by which time Hove Cemetery was open.
 With the churchyard's importance diminished, a controversial plan to reduce its size at the southern end and extend Church Road through it was announced in 1895.
 Work began in July of that year, and more than 300 bodies were dug up and moved to Hove Cemetery.
 Many of the gravestones and memorials were destroyed during this work.
 The northern section became overgrown and unsafe, and in 1972 2.5 acre were dug up and built over when a new school was built.
 As before, many gravestones were destroyed, although the family tomb of Charles Brownlow, 2nd Baron Lurgan and four relatives was saved and re-erected in Hove Cemetery.
 During the 1980s, a new parish hall was built near the church, and more land was taken from the churchyard.
 In 2002, a section alongside the north wall was created for the burial of cremated remains.

-Burials at St Andrew's Church include influential local architect Charles Busby (whose grave has been destroyed), geographer Colonel Sir George Everest (after whom Mount Everest was named), Rear-Admiral Sir John Hindmarsh kh rn—South Australia's first Governor—Admiral George Westphal, who fought at the Battle of Trafalgar, and members of several important local families.
+Burials at St Andrew's Church include influential local architect Charles Busby (whose grave has been destroyed), geographer Colonel Sir George Everest (after whom Mount Everest was named), Rear-Admiral Sir John Hindmarsh kh rn—South Australia's first Governor—Admiral George Westphal, who fought at the Battle of Trafalgar as a midshipman, and members of several important local families.
 There are also Commonwealth War Graves Commission special memorials to a North Staffordshire Regiment officer of World War I and a Royal Air Force officer of World War II.